Skip navigation

 Follow-up

-Make sure you get a flu shot every year.
+Make sure you get a flu shot and COVID-19 vaccine on a schedule recommended by your provider (usually every year).
 You may also need a pneumococcal vaccine (pneumonia shot).
 Ask your provider about this.

 Your provider may call you to see how you are doing and to make sure you are checking your weight and taking your medicines.